 Amongst others, his work has been shown at the New York Film Festival, International Film Festival Rotterdam, Edinburgh International Film Festival, Ann Arbor Film Festival, Big Sky Documentary Film Festival, and DOCNYC.
 Anthony's latest short .TV has been published by Harper's Magazine.
 He's received grants and support from the New York State Council on the Arts and the Austrian Cultural Forum New York, and is the recipient of the New Visions Golden Gate Award at the San Francisco International Film Festival.

-He staffs seasonally at the Flaherty Film Seminar, produces at BBC World, and has been a devoted volunteer at the American Museum of Natural History.
+He has contributed to the upcoming Jones Beach Energy and Nature Center, produced at BBC World News, staffed seasonally at the Flaherty Film Seminar, and has been a devoted volunteer at the American Museum of Natural History.
 Anthony is a docent at The Climate Museum on New York City's Governors Island.